przemek83/volbx/README.md

 3) Copy .php file to hosting.
 4) Create folder `current` in directory where .php file is located.
 5) Add new/other version of Volbx and/or updater in `current` directory.
-6) Change code of `Networking` namespace in Volbx to point to proper address - look for `QNetworkRequest Networking::getCurrentVersionRequest()` and
+6) Change code of `Networking` namespace in Volbx to point to proper address.
+Look for `QNetworkRequest Networking::getCurrentVersionRequest()` and
 `QNetworkRequest Networking::getDownloadFileRequest(const QString& file)`